makersacademy/airport_challenge/README.md

 This program was built  using **TDD** as part of [**Makers Academy Coding Bootcamp's**]([http://makers.tech](http://makers.tech/)) Airport Challenge (from which this repository was forked on 2021-April-04).

-In your tests, you'll need to use a stub to override random weather to ensure consistent test behaviour.
+In my tests I use **doubles** so one class spec is not testing against another class.
+I also use **stubs** to override random weather and ensure consistent test behaviour.

-For overriding random weather behaviour, please read the documentation to learn how to use test doubles: https://www.relishapp.com/rspec/rspec-mocks/docs .
-There’s an example of using a test double to test a die that’s relevant to testing random weather in the test.

 ## Installation